 There is an ongoing debate, or at least spirited discussion, among ghost hunters and paranormal investigators about the validity of orbs as paranormal evidence.
 Orbs are anomalous spots that sometimes show up in photographs.
 Most are white, some are multicolored; some look solid, others appear textured.

-Many ghost hunters believe they are evidence of ghosts, that they are some kind of spirit or psychic energy manifesting as these glowing balls of light.
+Many ghost hunters believe they are evidence of ghosts or the afterlife, that they are some kind of spirit or psychic energy manifesting as these glowing balls of light.

 A growing number of researchers, however, are concluding that orbs are nothing more than dust particles illuminated by the camera flash.
 Actually, researchers will usually say that “most” such orbs are the result of dust, being reluctant to say that “all” are dust, leaving room for the possibility of a paranormal explanation.

 Countless experiments have now been conducted showing that dusty areas do produce orbs in flash photographs.
 Small insects, rain, snow, pollen and other airborne particulates can also produce them.
 These experiments were designed to show that these airborne elements can be the cause of orbs and may not necessarily be ghost phenomena.

 But how did orbs become associated with the paranormal in the first place?

 Most people do not take photographs in very dark locations, either indoors or outdoors.
 The people who do this on a regular basis, however, are ghost hunters.

 Skulking around abandoned buildings and cemeteries at night with their digital cameras, you will hear them warning other ghost hunters before taking dozens of photos with the flash on.

 Of course, they did not see any luminous orbs of light with their naked eyes when they took the pictures, but there in many of the photos are brightly glowing orbs.